 But how do you get started when most agencies require professional experience?
 Is there such thing as an entry level translation job to gain experience?

 To answer these questions and more, we reached out to our network of professional, experienced translators.
-The responses we are featuring are from translators we have personally worked with for many years and those we have connected with on social media who have proven to be active in the industry and are successfully making a full-time career out their profession as a translator.
+The responses we are featuring are from translators we have personally worked with for many years and those we have connected with on social media who have proven to be active in the industry and are successfully making translation a full-time career.

 We asked them one simple question: